John Burgh (officer): Life

 John Burgh, a lineal descendant of Hubert de Burgh, was a younger son of William, 4th Lord Burgh of Gainsborough, and brother of Thomas, 5th Lord Burgh, Lord-Deputy in Ireland.
 The first mention of him that has been reserved is in 1585, when he raised a body of men in Lincolnshire for service beyond the sea, embarked with them at Hull on 25 August, and commanded them in the campaigns in the Netherlands, under the Earl of Leicester, and afterwards under Lord Willoughby.
 He was knighted by Leicester and appointed governor of Doesburg; in the early months of 1588 he was for some little time governor of the Briel, possibly as his brother's deputy, at which time he wrote to Lord Willoughby, imploring his favourable consideration, as he had had no pay for nineteen months, and was in extreme need.
-In September 1589 he commanded one of the regiments which went to France with Lord Willoughby to the support of Henry IV, from whom, although already knighted, he received the honour of knighthood on the field of Ivry, in recognition of his distinguished conduct in the battle.
+In September 1589 he commanded one of the regiments which went to France with Lord Willoughby to the support the French King Henry IV.
+During this trip a quarrel he had with Sir William Drury led to a duel which resulted in Drury's death from the wounds.
+Burgh wrote to Walsingham concerned that this turn of events might incur the Queen's disfavour.
+Although already knighted, he received the honour of knighthood on the field of Ivry from Henry IV in recognition of his distinguished conduct in the battle.

 On his return to England he became associated with Sir Walter Raleigh, and was in 1592 appointed by him to command his ship the Roebuck, one of a squadron fitted out by the Queen, Raleigh, the Earl of Cumberland, and others, to intercept the Spanish treasure ships.
 The little squadron put to sea under the command of Burgh, another squadron being detached under Sir Martin Frobisher.
 On 3 August Burgh (near the Azores) fell in with the Madre de Dios, or, as she was then called, the Great Carrack, and captured her after a running fight of some sixteen hours' duration near Flores Island.
 Her value, with her freight, was estimated at something like 500,000l., and after a great deal of irregular plundering it did actually amount to more than 140,000l.
 The disputes as to the shares of what remained ran exceedingly high.
 Of irregular plunder Sir John's share was but small, and was declared by the commissioners to be within reason; but the disappointed men refused to accept this decision, and much recrimination followed.
 Out of this probably arose a quarrel with John Gilbert, whose name suggests some relationship to Raleigh.
 The quarrel resulted in a challenge sent by Burgh, in which he desired his antagonist not to use boyish excuses, or he would beat him like a boy.
 Gilbert accepted the challenge, claiming the choice of weapons and choosing single rapiers.
 In default of exact evidence the agreement of dates leads to the conclusion that the duel took place, and that Burgh was killed.